 Potential volunteers need to undergo a DBS check, which is free of charge, and provide two appropriate character references.
 Training will be provided for all volunteers, with specialist training provided if you take on a more challenging role.
 You will be supported in your volunteering role by your local co-ordinator as well as the staff team your placement is with, where appropriate.

-Find more information about the application process in our Application Pack.
-If you have any questions, please contact our Volunteer Service Manager.
+If you have any questions about our service, please contact our Volunteer Service Manager.

 Funding and Partners

 Norfolk Community Health and Care NHS Trust.
 Visit the NCHC Volunteering website for more information.